azhurbilo/django-app/README.md

 For installing this roles run:

-    ansible-galaxy install -r requirements.txt --force
+    ansible-galaxy install -r ansible_requirements.txt --force

-`requirements.txt` contains roles with its versions, which should be uploaded from ansible-galaxy (github).
+`ansible_requirements.txt` contains roles with its versions, which should be uploaded from ansible-galaxy (github).

 Example Playbook